How to set up a marine aquarium

-Own an aquarium and there will always be one type which will be sure to allure you – marines.
+Own an aquarium and there will always be one type that will be sure to allure you - marines.
 In terms of colour, variety and movement, there is nothing else like it, and set-up a reef aquarium and dreams of keeping clownfish, anemones and corals can all become a reality.

 Coral reefs inhabit the tropical oceans, between the tropics of Cancer and Capricorn.
-They naturally inhabit clear, shallow water, and photosynthetic corals are adapted to bathe year round in bright, tropical sunshine.
+They naturally inhabit clear, shallow water, and photosynthetic corals are adapted to bathe year-round in bright, tropical sunshine.

 The corals we keep only inhabit the purest, cleanest ocean waters, and those waters have remained unchanged for thousands of years.
 Temperature, water parameters and sunlight are pretty constant, and throughout these unchanging conditions, many fish and invertebrates have evolved and adapted to live nowhere else on earth.